Abbicodes/Abbicodes/README.md

 - 👋 Hi, I’m @Abbicodes
-- 👀 I’m interested in Font-end development
+- 👀 I’m interested in Front-end development
 - 🌱 I’m currently learning HTML,CSS and JavaScript
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me at abi@brownandpencil.co.uk